eclipse-ee4j/cargotracker/README.md

 You can similarly use GlassFish or Open Liberty in Visual Studio Code or Eclipse IDE for Enterprise and Web Developers.

+To set up in Eclipse IDE, follow these steps:

+* Set up Java SE 11, or Java SE 17, and [Eclipse IDE for Enterprise and Web Developers](https://www.eclipse.org/downloads/packages/).
+* Make sure JAVA_HOME is set.
+* In Eclipse, go to `File > Import > Maven > Existing Maven Projects`, browse to the project source root, and click `Finish`.
+* Eclipse will resolve the Maven project automatically.
+The project can then be built and run the same way as described above (`./mvnw clean package cargo:run`, etc.), or deployed to a Payara/GlassFish/Open Liberty server configured in Eclipse.

 ## Exploring the Application

 After the application runs, it will be available at: